xyax/Grouping/README.md

 Sequence of aproaches:

 1)In the first minutes I developed a function that calculated the distance from each number to all others (adjacency matrix).
 Then I realised that it was going to be ambiguous the way that I am going to determine where am I going to separate the main group in 'k' sub-groups.
-There I realized that there was some theory that I dind't knew at the time.
+There I realised that there was some theory that I dind't knew at the time.

 2)I started my research, and I started to find somethings about "Clustering".
 At that moment I tried the Prim's algorithm (taking the main group ordered as my minimum spanning tree), but it turned out to be a bad solution for the problem.